unfor19/kubernetes-localdev/README.md

    https://127.0.0.1:$(minikube docker-env | grep DOCKER_HOST | cut -d":" -f3 | cut -d'"' -f1)/info
    ```

-I haven't added the expected output since it's too long and can vary a lot between different Hosts.
-Search the attribute `Name` in the output, for example, on **WSL2** it's `docker-desktop` (Host) and `minikube`.
+I haven't added the expected output since it's too long and can vary significantly between different Hosts.
+Search the attribute `Name` in the output; for example, on **WSL2**, it's `docker-desktop` (Host) and `minikube`.

 ---

 ## Local Development (CI) And Deployment (CD)

 Initially, I've tried using a private local Docker repository, which was a nightmare (see my [StackOverflow question](https://stackoverflow.com/questions/67020152/docker-local-private-registry-in-minikube-using-the-docker-driver)).
-I ended up with the more straightforward solution - using minikube's Docker Daemon, instead of the Host's (macOS/Windows) Docker Daemon for building Docker images.
+A more straightforward solution - using minikube's Docker Daemon, instead of the Host's (macOS/Windows) Docker Daemon for building Docker images.

 ### Build The Application (CI)